dnSpy/dnSpy/Extensions/Examples/Example1.Extension/README.md

 This extension shows how to do the basic things.
 It:

 - Reads and writes settings (MySettings.cs)
-- Adds a tab to the options dialog box showing some of the options (MySettingsTab.cs)
+- Adds a page to the options dialog box showing some of the options (MySettingsPage.cs)
 - Adds options to the text editor's context menu and a Ctrl+Alt+Q keyboard shortcut (CodeCtxMenus.cs)
 - Adds treeview context menus (TreeViewCtxMenus.cs)
 - Adds a "_Extension" menu and menu items and a View menu command (MainMenuCommands.cs)